 Culinary Science and Precision Cooking

 Culinary science is an emerging field that applies scientific principles to cooking and baking.
-This approach emphasizes the importance of precise measurements and controlled variables to achieve consistent and predictable results.
+But this approach emphasizes the importance of precise measurements and controlled variables to achieve consistent and predictable results.
 As culinary science gains popularity, more cooks are adopting techniques that prioritize accuracy and precision.

 One example is the use of sous vide cooking, which involves sealing food in airtight bags and cooking it in a water bath at a precise temperature.
 This technique requires careful measurement of ingredients and precise temperature control to ensure optimal results.